Centre for Research on the Epidemiology of Disasters

 The Centre for Research on the Epidemiology of Disasters (CRED) is a research unit of the University of Louvain (UCLouvain).
 It is part of the School of Public Health located on the UCLouvain Brussels Woluwe campus, in Brussels, Belgium.

 CRED has been active for over thirty years in the fields of international disaster and conflict health studies, with research and training activities linking relief, rehabilitation and development.
 It promotes research, training and technical expertise on humanitarian emergencies, with a special focus on public health and epidemiology.

 History

 In 1971, Professor Michel F. Lechat, an epidemiologist at UCLouvain, initiated a research programme to study health issues in disaster situations.
 Two years later he established CRED as a non-profit institution with international status.
 Since 1980, CRED has been a World Health Organization (WHO) Collaborating Centre.

 Following the retirement of Professor Lechat in 1992, Professor Debarati Guha-Sapir—a researcher in the programme since 1984—became CRED's director.

-Goals

-CRED promotes research and provides an evidence base to the international community on the burden of disease and related health issues arising from disasters and conflicts to improve preparedness and responses to humanitarian emergencies.

-CRED trains field managers, students, relief personnel and health professionals in the management of short- and long-term humanitarian emergencies.
+Activities